richarddemosouza/LoRaMac-IKS01A2/README.md

         ├── system              # Peripherals abstraction functions, used in main application.
     └── ...

 Each `src/` subfolder contains a `CMakeLists.txt` file, where it is specified what C files should be compiled and auxiliary directories paths are included.
-When adding a new file, it is necessary to update the correspondet CMake file.
+When adding a new file, it is necessary to update the corresponding CMake file.

 #### Prerequisites